sec0ps/Sumber/readme.md

 ## Overview

-Sumber is a comprehensive static application security testing tool that performs deep source code analysis to identify security vulnerabilities aligned with the OWASP Top 10 2021.
+Sumber is a static application security testing tool that performs deep source code analysis to identify security vulnerabilities aligned with the OWASP Top 10 2021.
 Built with a modular architecture, it provides detailed vulnerability reports with actionable remediation guidance.

 **Current Language Support:** Python (with extensible framework for additional languages)